areyesan/areyesan.github.io/about.md

 I am a Second-year Ph.D. student in Prof. [Sidike Paheding](https://www.mtu.edu/applied-computing/about/faculty/ac-faculty/paheding/)'s [Research Group](https://mtu.edu) at [CS&E@MTU](https://www.mtu.edu/cse/).
 I received my B.S. from Electrical and Computer Engineering Department, Purdue University Northwest.
 (PNW), Hammond, IN, where I was a member of the 2018 [Honors Colllege](https://www.pnw.edu/honors-college/).

-My research focuses on developing principled *data-driven* approaches, with *little human curation and labeling*, to transform unstructured text data into structured heterogeneous information networks, on which actionable knowledge can be further uncovered flexibly and effectively based on user's instructions.
+My research focuses on developing deep learning architectures for segmentation task in different areas such as hyperspectral, medical and geospatial imaging, with spetial focus in attention mechanism and loss optimization functions.
+In addition, I have been working in projects related to cybersecurity, software development and virtual reality.

-My research has been recognized by many prestigious awards, including Computer Science Excellence Scholarship from CS@Illinois, Grand Prize of Yelp Dataset Challenge in 2015, Google PhD Fellowship in Structured Data and Database Management in 2017, and C.W.
-Gear Outstanding Graduate Award in 2018.
+My research has been published in many prestigious conferences, journal papers and posters presentations, including: CVPR 2022, MICCAI 2022, IEEE EIT 2022, and MDPI Electronics.

-In addition, I love competitive programming contests, such as ACM/ICPC, Topcoder Open, Google Codejam, Facebook Hackercup, etc. I'm now the coach of the UIUC's ACM/ICPC team and I enjoy mentoring and coaching students.
+In addition, I love cybersecurity/hacking competitions and video game developemnt using engines such as Unity and Unreal.